salambaee/FIREBASE_ESP8266/README.md

 ## Requirements
 1. ESP8266-based board (e.g., NodeMCU, Wemos D1 Mini)
 2. Arduino IDE with the following libraries installed :
-⋅⋅*ESP8266WiFi (included in the ESP8266 Core for Arduino, needs to be installed via Board Manager) ⋅⋅*WiFiClientSecure (included in the ESP8266 Core for Arduino, needs to be installed via Board Manager) ⋅⋅*ESP8266HTTPClient (included in the ESP8266 Core for Arduino, needs to be installed via Board Manager) ⋅⋅*ArduinoJson (included in this repository)
+   * ESP8266WiFi (included in the ESP8266 Core for Arduino, needs to be installed via Board Manager)
+   * WiFiClientSecure (included in the ESP8266 Core for Arduino, needs to be installed via Board Manager)
+   * ESP8266HTTPClient (included in the ESP8266 Core for Arduino, needs to be installed via Board Manager)
+   * ArduinoJson (included in this repository)

 ## Installation
 ### Linux